lizadaly/the-numbers-nanogenmo-2025/README.md

    Generate a PDF file (and intermediate HTML output) of the number pages, along with a table of contents and cover page.

-## Recommended collections
+## Suggested Internet Archive collections

-Best collections by item count (pre-1925, English, public domain):
+Best collections with hOCR data by item count (pre-1925, English, public domain):

 - americana: 987,258
 - toronto: 251,969